VSSSE/VSS-DOC/SRS.md

 #### 3.3.1 Server availability

-As the server hostig our application is out of our control, we cannot make precise statements of its uptime.
+As the server hosting our application is out of our control, we cannot make precise statements of its uptime.

 #### 3.3.2 MTTR